-4.2 Sources of Information
+4.2 Sources of information

 There are many different sources for information that prior research has used to exogenously vary respondents' beliefs and expectations.
-Researchers commonly provide respondents with official government statistics (for instance, about the unemployment rate among immigrants [Grigorieff, Roth, and Ubfal 2020] and research evidence, for instance, about the labor market effects of immigration [Haaland and Roth racial discrimination [Haaland and Roth 2023, intergenerational mobility [Alesina, Stantcheva, and Teso 2018], or the economic cost of pandemic response measures [Settele and Shupe forthcoming]).
+Researchers commonly provide respondents with official government statistics (for instance, about the unemployment rate among immigrants (Grigorieff et al., 2020)) and research evidence (for instance, about the labor market effects of immigration (Haaland and Roth, 2020), racial discrimination (Haaland and Roth, 2021), intergenerational mobility (Alesina et al., 2018c), or economic cost of pandemic response measures (Settele and Shupe, 2020)).
 In the context of forward-looking expectations, one method to exogenously vary expectations is the provision of expert forecasts.
-In the context of macroeconomic forecasts, Roth and Wohlfart (2020) provide respondents with different forecasts about the likelihood of a recession and Hager et al. (2022) provide different expert forecasts about the anticipated turnout to different protests.
-In experiments that aim to change perceptions of social norms, researchers provide respondents with information about the views of respondents as measured in other surveys (Bursztyn, González, and Yanagizawa-Drott 2020).
-Moreover, researchers have also explored the effects of randomly providing news articles or statements from policy makers on people's beliefs and expectations (Coibion, Gorodnichenko, and Weber 2022).
+In the context of macroeconomic forecasts, Roth and Wohlfart (2020) provide respondents with different forecasts about the likelihood of a recession and Hager et al. (2019) provide different expert forecasts about the anticipated turnout to different protests.
+In experiments that aim to change perceptions of social norms, researchers provide respondents with information about the views of respondents as measured in other surveys (Bursztyn et al., 2020b).
+Moreover, researchers have also explored the effects of randomly providing news articles or statements from policymakers on people's beliefs and expectations (Coibion et al., 2019b).
 In general, it is important to consider how credible respondents find the source of information.
-Rafkin, Shreekumar, and Vautrey (2021) randomize exposure to information that highlights the government's inconsistency in the context of the coronavirus epidemic.
+Rafkin et al. (2021) randomize exposure to information that highlights the government's inconsistency in the context of the coronavirus epidemic.
 They show that when inconsistency is salient, participants have a reduced propensity to revise prior beliefs about death counts and lower self-reported trust in the government.

-Generating a First Stage on Beliefs.- Sometimes, the researcher can choose between several different truthful sources of information that might differ in how closely aligned they are likely to be with people's prior beliefs.
+Generating a first stage on beliefs Sometimes, the researcher can choose between several different truthful sources of information that might differ in how closely aligned they are likely to be with people's prior beliefs.
 If the goal of the information provision experiment is to generate the largest possible first-stage effect on beliefs, one needs to provide information that is sufficiently different from people's prior beliefs to generate an effect.
-However, if the information provided is too extreme, respondents might find the information less credible (Gentzkow and Shapiro 2006), making it necessary to strike a trade-off between providing a large information shock while retaining trust in the information provided.
+However, if the information provided is too extreme, respondents might find the information less credible (Gentzkow and Shapiro, 2006), making it necessary to strike a trade-off between providing a large information shock while retaining trust in the information provided.

-4.3 Presentation of the Information
+4.3 Presentation of the information

 How should researchers present the information in order to maximize the effectiveness of the information intervention?
 To minimize concerns about demand effects, the treatment should ideally be short and neutrally framed.
 At the same time, to generate a strong first-stage effect on beliefs, it is important to present the information in a way that maximizes understanding among respondents.
 One way to increase the understanding of the treatment message is to supplement the text with a graphical illustration of the information.
-In designs in which researchers elicit prior beliefs, an intuitive way of presenting the information graphically contrasts prior beliefs with the value from the information treatment (see, for instance, Roth and Wohlfart 2020).
+In designs in which researchers elicit prior beliefs, an intuitive way of presenting the information graphically contrasts prior beliefs with the value from the information treatment (see, for instance, Roth and Wohlfart, 2020).

-4.4 Identity of the Sender
+4.4 Identity of the sender